fibbojs/fibbo/docs/api/3d/classes/FOrbitCamera.md

 ## Description

-A camera that can be attached to a FModel and orbits around it.
+A camera that can be attached to a FComponent3d and orbits around it.

 ## Example